matthewtole/matthewtole.com/source/blog/2017-02-27-31-things-update-1.html.markdown

 ## Incomplete Things

 I still have 21 goals left to complete in the next 9 months!
-Lets take a look at them and what, if any, progress I have made so far.
+Let's take a look at them and what, if any, progress I have made so far.

 ### Complete a marathon